Aircraft pilot: Military

 Military pilots fly with the armed forces, primarily the air forces, of a government or nation-state.
 Their tasks involve combat and non-combat operations, including direct hostile engagements and support operations.
 Military pilots undergo specialized training, often with weapons.
-Examples of military pilots include fighter pilots, bomber pilots, transport pilots, test pilots and astronauts.
+Examples of military pilots include fighter pilots, bomber pilots, transport pilots, test pilots, and astronauts.

 Military pilots are trained with a different syllabus than civilian pilots, which is delivered by military instructors.
 This is due to the different aircraft, flight goals, flight situations and chains of responsibility.
 Many military pilots do transfer to civilian-pilot qualification after they leave the military, and typically their military experience provides the basis for a civilian pilot's license.

+It was in France that the world's first bombing group was created, on November 23, 1914.
+The Voisin III were the only aircraft available for this mission.
+These could only carry very light loads (between 55–160 kg of bombs), the bombs were rudimentary and the aiming systems remained to be developed.
+Initially, the bombs were simply thrown overboard by the crew, with necessarily very limited accuracy.

+Nevertheless, the beginnings of tactical and strategic bombing took place in the first days of the war.
+Thus, the Royal Naval Air Service (RNAS) carried out bombing missions of the hangars of the airports of Düsseldorf, Cologne and Friedrichhafen during the autumn of 1914.
+The formation of the Brieftauben Abteilung Ostende ("Ostend Carrier Pigeon Detachment", name of code of the first German bombing units) carried out bombing missions over the English Channel in December 1914.

 Unmanned aerial vehicles

-Unmanned aerial vehicles (UAVs, also known as "drones") operate without a pilot on-board and are classed into two categories: autonomous aircraft that operate without active human control during flight and remotely piloted UAVs which are operated remotely by one or more persons.
+Unmanned aerial vehicles (UAVs, also known as "drones") operate without a pilot on board and are classed into two categories: autonomous aircraft that operate without active human control during flight and remotely piloted UAVs which are operated remotely by one or more persons.
 The person controlling a remotely piloted UAV may be referred to as its pilot or operator.
 Depending on the sophistication and use of the UAV, pilots/operators of UAVs may require certification or training, but are generally not subject to the licensing/certification requirements of pilots of manned aircraft.
+Some UAV's can be bought online and are not in military use.

 Most jurisdictions have restrictions on the use of UAVs which have greatly limited their use in controlled airspace; UAVs have mostly been limited to military and hobbyist use.
-In the United States, use of UAVs is very limited in controlled airspace (generally, above 400 ft/122m and away from airports) and the FAA prohibits nearly all commercial use.
+In the United States, use of UAVs is very limited in controlled airspace (generally, above 400 ft/122m and away from airports), and the FAA prohibits nearly all commercial use.
 Once regulations are made to allow expanded use of UAVs in controlled airspace, there is expected to be a large surge of UAVs in use and, consequently, high demand for pilots/operators of these aircraft.